 We also began providing WASH loans to our clients in the Philippines in partnership with local technicians.
 These loans empower those who rely on unsafe water sources and lack improved sanitation to purchase toilets and install clean water sources.
 We have worked with technical experts to equip our field partners with education on implementing WASH loan products, staff training, and assistance to execute a pilot program.
 In addition, we have built financial relationships with supply-side WASH businesses to improve their ability to serve local communities.
 To date, we have administered over 20,000 WASH loans in the Philippines so that families can access clean water and healthy sanitation.

 Water and Sanitation in Schools

-As part of our EduFinance program, Opportunity provides School Improvement Loans to school proprietors throughout Africa and around the world.
+As part of our EduFinance program, Opportunity provides School Improvement Loans to school proprietors around the world.
 These loans empower school owners to make key improvements to their facilities, which often include building additional bathrooms or improving access to water.
 School proprietors may use their loans to purchase toilets, build new structures, or improve existing, low-quality infrastructure.
 As we have already seen, when these facilities are available at school, they make education more accessible to children, especially girls.

 What’s more, when schools bring in clean water, they often spark a ripple effect for the whole community.
 We have seen entire neighborhoods benefit from one school’s decision to improve its infrastructure.